 A classic Colombian coastal dish.
 Typically, the fish is a mojarra roja (tilapia) and is fried to a nice, golden crisp.
 It is usually served with coconut rice and patacones, fried plantain patties (often called tostones elsewhere in Latin America).
 Both of those sides are also traditional Cartagena dishes.

-3 local classics in 1 means this easily qualifies as number 1 on the list of the best traditional meals in Cartagena!
+3 typical Cartagena foods in 1 means this easily qualifies as number 1 on the list of the best traditional meals in Cartagena!
 It is an especially good choice for lunch at the beach!
 For me, a big juicy fish and ice cold beer is synonymous with the beach in Cartagena.

 They do serve you the entire fish, so if you’re not used to that it might take some practice to avoid the bones.
 The trick is to eat one side, then flip it over to eat the other.
 Don’t worry, you’ll be an expert in no time!

 If you want a different spin, try getting sierra (Spanish mackrel) fish medallions, pargo (red snapper) or róbalo (sea bass), the fish pictured above.
 Regardless of which fish you get, the typical fish plate is one of the foods you have to try in Cartagena.
-You can also try it sudada, stewed with vegetables.
+You can also try it sudada (literally sweaty), where it’s stewed with vegetables.

 If you think you can’t handle the full fish, then at least go for a filet.
 For a super seafood experience, try a filete a la marinera, a fish filet covered in a seafood sauce with shrimp, clams, and calamari.